filc/node-hexconnector/README.md

 # node-hexconnector

-This is a package, used for storing any values or dependecies that any parts of the application might need.
+This package used for storing any values or dependecies that any parts of the application might need.

 ## Installation